AndreasVG1/flight-recommendation/README.md

 ## Searching for flights
 Currently, users can search for flights by the following filters:
-1. Departure time
-2. Destination airport
+1. Destination airport
-3. Flight price
+2. Flight price
-4. Flight duration
+3. Flight duration

 ## Selecting seats on the plane
 Users can select their seats or have the application recommend them by the following preferences.
 Currently users can only select one at a time: